-In DPR Korea, UNDP implements four projects in four provinces (North Pyongan, South Pyongan, North Hangwae, South Hwangwae) to reduce people's vulnerability and strengthen the resilience of communities in remote and underserved areas.
+In DPR Korea, UNDP implements three projects in four provinces (North Pyongan, South Pyongan, North Hangwae, South Hwangwae ) to reduce people's vulnerability and strengthen the resilience of communities in remote and underserved areas.
 Emergency response and early recovery activities are also implemented on an ad hoc basis, e.g. in support to flood most affected people in North Hamgyong province in 2016 and 2017.
-The programme's delivery target was USD 5 million in 2017.
+The programme's delivery target is USD 4.6 million in 2018.

 Strengthening the Resilience of Communities through Community-Based Disaster Risk Management (CBDRM):